genixpro/kwola/docs/architecture.md

 Next-state augmentation makes up to eight random attempts to keep at least one valid action visible, then uses an action-centred fallback.
 A trace with no valid action even in that fallback is rejected.
 Images, action masks, reward masks, coordinates, and recent-action features are cropped together.
+Current and next crops have equal default dimensions.
+Convolutional blocks use mode-independent spatial GroupNorm; their legacy BatchNorm-shaped state keeps schema-v2 checkpoints strictly loadable, but crop-specific running statistics no longer affect predictions.
+Inference evaluates overlapping training-sized tiles and center-weights their overlap into full-viewport maps.

 TraceNet retains separate immediate- and discounted-future reward maps.
 Their masked sum is the action-value map used directly by greedy inference.
 Training uses masked Double DQN: the online model